binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 %%   Incl BeEF and all the others.
 %%      Three ways I started it and best way.

 All the tools I use for penetration and security testing are free and most are also open source (other than Windows of course).
-I always try hard to stick to this, as it makes pitching the acquisition of them to managers and those that hold the purse strings easy.
+I always try hard to stick to this, as it makes pitching tooling acquisition to managers and those that hold the purse strings easy.

 ## Kali Linux {#tooling-setup-kali-linux}